quanshengwu/wannier_tools/doc/source/features.rst

 Line mode
 ------------

-Calculate bulk energy band for a series k lines.
+Calculate bulk energy band for a series k lines and project the selected orbitals onto the band structures.
 This is the basic calculation after the construction of Wannier functions.
 You have to compare your Wannier interpolated bands with the DFT bands.
 Those two bands should match well around the Fermi level.
 This comparison can help verify the accuracy of the Wannier functions, and ensure that they provide an appropriate description of the electronic structure of the system under study.
 In order to obtain the parameter **NumOccupied**, you also need to calculate the bulk energy bands and plot it with the software xmgrace.

+In order to get the weight onto the projections, we need to set **SELECTED_WANNIERORBITALS** card. it The orbital index is corresponding to the **PROJECTOS** card, nothing related to spin freedom.
+For example In Bi2Se3, there are 30 Wannier functions in the hr.dat, however, there are only 15 projectors (orbitals).
+So indices in **SELECTED_WANNIERORBITALS** are from 1 to 15.

 .. _bulkekin: